pedromourasistemas/automated_testing_training/README.md

-# automated_testing_training
-Automated Testing Training with Alura
+# Automated Testing Training with Alura